 "Charity?
 You feeling okay?"

 "Whatever dude.
 I'm looking for Emmett."
 Cue blank look.
 "Big guy?
 Looks a bit like Paul Bunyon?"

-"I have no idea what the hell you are on about, but there are a group of palefaces set up by the old community hall."
+"I have no idea what the hell you are on about, but there's a group of palefaces set up by the old community hall."
 From the grim look on Jacob's face, Jasper knew that that had been one of the buildings destroyed.
 He clasped his friend's arm.
 "Aw shit, I'm sorry man.
 Were the elders able to salvage anything?"

 "A few things, but not as much as they would have liked.
 It's killed my dad to have to see it."